bunnypro/vue-routes-builder/readme.md

 To create a route guard, simply create a class with extending RouteGuard abstract class.
 RouteGuard abstract class provide one method called `handle` that accept two parameters, both parameters are vue-router Route object. `handle` method must return one/more of string|boolean|void|vue-router Location|((vm: Vue) => any) or Promise of those types if you want to create an async guard.

-Another way to create a RouteGuard is just create a function that have parameters and return type like `RouteGuard::handle` method
+Another way to create a RouteGuard is just create a function that have parameters and return type like `RouteGuard::handle` method.

 ```ts
 import { Route } from "vue-router/types/router";